 In the election of a replacement for a PTTEP Director who leaves his/her post without completing their term, the Board of Directors might elect a replacement to fill the vacancy in line with the Company's Articles of Association.
 The replacement Director must have approval from at least three-quarters of the remaining Directors.
 The replacement Director will serve on the Board during the remainder of the term of the leaving Director.

-In selecting the President and Chief Executive Officer of PTTEP, the Company's Nominating Committee will screen candidates and then nominate approved candidates to the Board.
+In selecting the Chief Executive Officer of PTTEP, the Company's Nominating Committee will screen candidates and then nominate approved candidates to the Board.
 The Board will then appoint the chosen candidate based on their leadership, skills, experience, profession and specific qualities in various aspects.